-Proportions were counted as the amount of waste from the selected waste disposal method in each local authority or region divided by the total amount of waste collected in that local authority or region.
-The percentage was then calculated by multiplying proportion by 100.
+Proportions were calculated as the amount of waste from the selected waste disposal method in each local authority or region divided by the total amount of waste collected in that local authority or region.
+The percentage was then calculated by multiplying the proportion by 100.

 Tables are based on quarterly data entered by LAs onto WasteDataFlow.
 This data is published annually on a financial year basis( April to March).
 WasteDataFlow is a web-based system for quarterly reporting on Local Authority collected waste data by local authorities to central government.

 Recycling rates are different to those reported for indicator 12.5.1 because these data relate to all local authority waste for treatment, from both household and that not from households.
 Local Authority Collected Waste is mostly household waste but includes some business waste –similar in nature and composition to household waste where collected by the local authority.
 Other non household waste such as that from from municipal parks etc and some non-municipal fractions such as construction and demolition waste may also be collected.
 This data does not include all waste included in the UN metadata - for example, waste from agricultural and industrial premises, schools and hospitals, and construction sites.
 Sewage sludge, and faecal sludge are also not included in these data.
 The methodology document for the data source can be found here.
 Tables are based on quarterly data entered by local authorities onto WasteDataFlow.
 WasteDataFlow is a web-based system for the reporting of collection and disposal of waste by Local Authority’s to central government.
 See the WasteDataFlow website home page here.
 This data is published annually on a financial year basis.
 This indicator is being used as an approximation of the UN SDG Indicator.
 Where possible, we will work to identify or develop UK data to meet the global indicator specification.
 This indicator has been identified in collaboration with topic experts.